KChen-lab/Monopogen/README.md

 ```

-* `chr20.monova.vcf`
+* `chr20.monovar.vcf`
-In this vcf file, the high quality variants are further genotyped in the cluster level for the study sample.
+In this vcf file, the high quality SNVs not presented in externtal panel were further genotyped in the cluster level for the study sample.
 Each column is the cluster identified from scRNA-seq/ATAC-seq clustering.
-Note the somatic mutation module is still in the depvelopment stage.

 ```
 ##fileformat=VCFv4.1